colebaril/rrecipes/README.md

 Use the `scrape()` function employs a variety of other functions to extract recipes from the web.
 Internet connection required.
 This function prints recipes to the console and saves a file called `scraped_recipes.txt` in your working directory.

-### Argument
+### Arguments

-The `recipe_urls = `  argument takes in 1 or more recipe URLs.
+`recipe_urls = `:  Takes in 1 or more recipe URLs.
 Make sure the URL is for a single recipe, not a list.

 For example: